Parameter estimation for Gibbs distributions: Abstract

-Two important parameters of these distributions are the log partition ratio $q = \log \tfrac{Z(\betamax)}{Z(\betamin)}$ and the counts $c_x = |H^{-1}(x)|$.
-These are correlated with system parameters in a number of physical applications and sampling algorithms.
-Our first main result is to estimate the counts $c_x$ using roughly $\tilde O( \frac{q}{\eps^2})$ samples for general Gibbs distributions and $\tilde O( \frac{n^2}{\eps^2} )$ samples for integer-valued distributions (ignoring some second-order terms and parameters), and we show this is optimal up to logarithmic factors.
-We illustrate with improved algorithms for counting connected subgraphs and perfect matchings in a graph.
+We develop black-box sampling algorithms to estimate the counts using roughly $\tilde O( \frac{n^2}{\eps^2} )$ samples for integer-valued distributions and $\tilde O( \frac{q}{\eps^2})$ samples for general distributions, where $q = \log \frac{Z(\betamax)}{Z(\betamin)}$ (ignoring some second-order terms and parameters).
+We show this is optimal up to logarithmic factors.
+We illustrate with improved algorithms for counting connected subgraphs, independent sets, and perfect matchings.

-We develop a key subroutine to estimate the partition function $Z$.
-Specifically, it generates a data structure to estimate $Z(\beta)$ for \emph{all} values $\beta$, without further samples.
-Constructing the data structure requires $O(\frac{q \log n}{\eps^2})$ samples for general Gibbs distributions and $O(\frac{n^2 \log n}{\eps^2} + n \log q)$ samples for integer-valued distributions. \arxiv{This improves over a prior algorithm of Kolmogorov (2018) which computes the single point estimate $Z(\betamax)$ using $\tilde O(\frac{q}{\eps^2})$ samples.}\journal{This improves over a prior algorithm of Huber (2015) which computes a single point estimate $Z(\betamax)$ using $O( q \log n( \log q + \log \log n + \eps^{-2}))$ samples. } We show matching lower bounds, demonstrating that this complexity is optimal as a function of $n$ and $q$ up to logarithmic terms.
+As a key subroutine, we estimate all values of the partition function using $\tilde O(\frac{n^2}{\varepsilon^2})$ samples for integer-valued distributions and $\tilde O(\frac{q}{\varepsilon^2})$ samples for general distributions.
+This improves over a prior algorithm of Huber (2015) which computes a single point estimate $Z(\betamax)$ and which uses a slightly larger amount of samples.
+We show matching lower bounds, demonstrating this complexity is optimal as a function of $n$ and $q$ up to logarithmic terms.

-\journal{This is an extended version of the paper ``A Faster Approximation Algorithm for the Gibbs Partition Function'' by Vladimir Kolmogorov, which appeared in the 31st annual Conference on Learning Theory (COLT), 2018}.
+This is an extended version, which includes work under the same name from ICALP 2023, as well as the earlier work \cite{Kolmogorov:COLT18} appearing in COLT 2018.